intuit/bias-detector/README.md

 # <img src="https://github.com/intuit/bias-detector/blob/main/bias_detector/static/libra.svg" height="50" width="50"/> Bias Detector
 [//]: # (description)
-Bias Detector is a python package for detecting bias in machine learning models used for making high stakes decisions.
+Bias Detector is a python package for detecting gender/race bias in binary classification models.

-Based on email address/first and last name/zip code the package analyzes the probability of the user belonging to different genders/races.
+Based on first and last name/zip code the package analyzes the probability of the user belonging to different genders/races.
 Then, the model predictions per gender/race are compared using various bias metrics.

-Using this package the data scientist would be able to get insight on whether their model is biased or not.
+Using this package you would be able to get insight on whether your model is biased or not and how much.

+The Bias Detector is based on statistical data from the US and therefore should be used only with US originated data.
+We hope to support more countries in the future.

-The Bias Detector developers can be contacted on Stack Overflow using the bias-detector tag.
+We can be contacted on Stack Overflow using the bias-detector tag.
 We would appreciate your feedback!

 ### Supported Metrics